homayounsr/Sentiment-Classification-using-IMDB-reviews-and-AWS/README.md

 | 0.88   | 0.62   | 0.61   | 0.62   |

 ### 4. Addressing Class Imbalance
 - In this model I oversampled the data.
-However, despite efforts, oversampling the minority class (negative sentiment) only yielded a maximum accuracy of around 61% and increasing in training time.
+However, despite efforts, Although oversampling the minority class (negative sentiment) increased the power of model in predicting class 0, only yielded a maximum accuracy of around 61% and increasing in training time.

 - Confusion matrix for XGBoost model trained with oversampled data with PCA